chrisallton/python-novice-gapminder/_episodes/01-setup.md

 To obtain it, download and unzip the file [python-novice-gapminder-data.zip]({{page.root}}/files/python-novice-gapminder-data.zip).
 In order to follow the presented material, you should launch a Jupyter notebook in the root directory.
-Change directory to the root of the gapminder data, and then run
+Change directory to the root of the gapminder data, and then type the following

 ~~~
+$ source ph353-activate
 $ jupyter notebook
 ~~~
 {: .bash}

+The "source ph353-activate" is needed on these Linux PC to initialise some settings.

 We're now ready to start.